 The Companies House definition of dormancy is that it must have had ‘no significant accounting transactions during the accounting period’.
-So for example, it cannot have generated income, or earned bank interest.
+So, for example, it cannot have generated income, or earned bank interest.

-So even if someone traded for a short time, they’re active in the eyes of Companies House and will need to file a full set of accounts for the financial year.
+Even if someone traded for a short time, they’re active in the eyes of Companies House and will need to file a full set of accounts for the financial year.

 However, small dormant companies can claim exemption from audit or filing full accounts under section 480 of the Companies Act 2006.

-HMRC is only interested in company activity if it’s likely to lead to a corporation tax liability.
+HMRC is only interested in company activity if it’s likely to lead to a Corporation Tax liability.
 It views a limited company as dormant up until the day it starts trading (no matter how long that takes), and there’s no need to file tax returns.
 Once trading starts, HMRC needs to be informed within three months.